newrelic/demo-catalog/tutorials/2_tutorial_install_a_service/README.md

 }
 ```

-In the above configuration we define a single service that will be installed on the 'compute' host.
+In the above configuration we define a single service that will be installed on the 'compute' resource.
 Here is a quick summary of what each of the service fields mean:

 | Field Name         |  Field Description |
 | ------------------ | ------------------ |